 Visiting 39 Years Later

 Whenever we had visited Mount Saint Helens National Volcanic Monument before, it always seemed to be a quick stop on the way somewhere else.
 This time we stayed in the area for five nights and saw both visitor’s centers and more sights than ever.
-It is a place worthy of another visit to do some of the longer hikes that were off limits for me after the Jeep was rear-ended in July.
+It is a place worthy of another visit to do some of the longer hikes that were off limits after the injuries I got when the Jeep was rear-ended in July.

-The Visitor Centers had amazing displays of the effect of the eruption and the walks were full of wildflowers and crazy bold chipmunks that ran right toward us seeming to want to climb up our pant legs or to jump right into the car!
+The Visitor Centers had amazing displays of the effect of the eruption and the short trails were full of wildflowers and crazy bold chipmunks that ran right toward us seeming to want to climb up our pant legs or to jump right into the car!

 Managed forests by Weyerhauser provided views of a gorgeous green sea of trees with cool patterns, especially the Noble Firs.
 Their Forest Learning Center had good displays on the history of forestry and wildlife in the area.
 Inside the monument, the reforestation has been left to nature, making the scenery appear more scraggly but the diversity of trees and wildlife is significantly better.